 English Speaking Activities: Have your Say!

 What’s your favourite activity for getting students to work on fluency in speaking?
+Have you tried Just a Minute?
+How did it go?
 Leave a comment below and let us know.